-This annex provides a description of the test signals that have to be transmitted by a beacon simulator for test T-1, for a given slot during a 24-hour period, at the nominal power of 37 dBm.
+This annex provides a description of the test signals that have to be transmitted by a beacon simulator for test T-1, for a given slot during a 24-hour period

-The purpose of this test is to determine the system margin for each MEOLUT; i.e., the minimum C/No level of a beacon burst which allows that burst to be received, processed and correctly decoded by a given MEOLUT with an acceptable probability.
-As per the T-1 test definition, a beacon simulator is used to transmit bursts every 3 seconds, at 1dB power steps between 22 dBm and 37 dBm for a period of 24 hours.
-Long message with 144 data bits (520 ms transmit time which includes the 160 ms of unmodulated carrier time) are transmitted with a bit rate set at 400 bps, the modulation index set at 1.1, and the rise and fall times each at 150 $\mu$ s.
+The purpose of this test is to determine the system margin for each MEOLUT; i.e., the minimum beacon power level of a beacon burst which allows that burst to be received, processed and correctly decoded by a given MEOLUT with an acceptable probability.
+As per the T-1 test definition, a beacon simulator is used to transmit bursts every 3.125 seconds, at 1dB power steps between 37 dBm and 22 dBm for a period of 24 hours.
+Long message with 144 data bits (520 ms transmit time which includes the 160 ms of unmodulated carrier time) are transmitted with a bit rate set at 400 bps, the modulation index set at 1.1, and the rise and fall times each at 150 μ s.

 In order to facilitate the identification of each different type of burst transmitted, a unique 15 Hex ID is used for bursts that correspond to a set transmit power level.
-Only the last hexadecimal digit of the 15 Hex ID will be varied to indicate the transmitted power of the burst at the output of the cable that connects to the beacon simulator antenna (see Truth Table included below).
+Only the last hexadecimal digit of the 15 Hex ID will be varied to indicate the transmitted power of the burst at the output of the cable that connects to the beacon simulator antenna (see the 15 Hex ID definition below).
 The appropriate country code is coded within the 15 Hex ID to indicate which beacon simulator is transmitting the burst.